simonazy/ResearchNotesAtOdu/physATT.md

 End-to-end learning for self-driving cars has been explored since the late 1980s.
 This approach is to train function apporximators to map sensory input to control commands.
-More specifically, consider a driving controller, at each time step t, the controller receives an obervation $o_t$ and takes an action $a_t$.
+More specifically, consider a driving controller, at each time step t, the controller receives an obervation $ o_t $ and takes an action $a_t$.
 The approximator function could be wrote as: $a_t = E(o_t)$.
 Systems in this domain is to learn by imitating a human or an expert driver.

 The following papers are related to end-to-end driving models.